dongcodebmt/VX5-591G-OpenCore/README.md

 - [ ] SD Card reader
 - [ ] DRM
 - [ ] and a few other minor bugs

-For wifi and bluetooth to work you need to replace another wireless card

 ## Guide